PAIR-code/what-if-tool/website/src/faqs.md

 The What-If Tool uses trained models to investigate prediction results on uploaded dataset, and models do not learn anything from edits or injunctions in the What-If Tool.
 Therefore, any new features added to the datapoint editor has no bearing on the model itself.
 Users typically add new features to:

-* describe or annotate data points using features that are irrelevant to the model
+* describe or annotate datapoints using features that are irrelevant to the model
-* see if there are any trends or correlations that might make a feature useful to include when training another iteration of the model outside of the What-If Tool. " %}
+* see if there are any trends or correlations that might make a feature useful to include when training another iteration of the model outside of the What-If Tool.

+ " %}

 {% include partials/faq-element
   f-title: "Can I use WIT with LIME or SHAP?",